Honor killings in the United States: Noor Almaleki

-Faleh Hassan Almaleki, an Iraqi immigrant, used his vehicle to strike and kill his daughter Noor Almaleki (aged 20) in a Phoenix valley parking lot in October 2009; he also severely injured her boyfriend's mother, Amal Khalaf.
+Faleh Hassan Almaleki, an Iraqi immigrant, used his vehicle to strike and kill his daughter Noor Almaleki (aged 20) in a Phoenix valley parking lot in October 2009.
+He also severely injured her boyfriend's mother, Amal Khalaf.
 Police said Almaleki told detectives and witnesses after the October 2009 incident that he was angry at his daughter because she was "too Westernized," defying Iraqi and Muslim values.
 Noor had shunned an arranged marriage to a first cousin in Iraq, and was living with her boyfriend and his mother, police said.
 Earlier, she had insisted on driving and crashed the family van.
 County prosecutor Laura Reckart said an enraged Almaleki hid in the parking lot waiting for her and her boyfriend's mother and then "revved and raced that car right into them."
 Following his daughter's death, Almaleki fled to Mexico and later to London, where he was taken into custody upon his arrival.

 After four days of deliberation, the six-man, six-woman jury at Maricopa County Superior Court convicted him of second-degree murder.
-The jury also convicted him of aggravated assault for crashing his vehicle into Khalaf, and two further counts of hit and run.
+The jury also convicted him of aggravated assault for crashing his vehicle into Khalaf, and two further counts of hit-and-run.
 Subsequently, Almaleki was sentenced to 34 ½ years in prison.

 Gelareh Bagherzadeh and Coty Beavers

 Jordanian-American Ali Mahmood Awad Irsan was sentenced to death in a Texas court on August 14, 2018, for the murders of Gelareh Bagherzadeh and Coty Beavers in Greater Houston.
-Bagherzadeh, an Iranian-American, had encouraged Irsan's daughter Nesreen to renounce Islam and to convert to Evangelical Christianity.
-Coty Beavers, who was also an Evangelical Christian, was Nesreen's husband.
+Bagherzadeh, an Iranian-American, had encouraged Irsan's daughter Nesreen to renounce Islam and to convert to evangelical Christianity.
+Beavers, who was also an evangelical Christian, was Nesreen's husband.